pyscf/pyscf.github.io/source/user/mp.rst

 Introduction
 ============

-Second-order Møller–Plesset perturbation theory (MP2) :cite:`Moller1934` is a
+Second-order Møller--Plesset perturbation theory (MP2) :cite:`Moller1934` is a
 post-Hartree--Fock method.
-MP2 calculations can be performed with or without density fitting, depending on the initial SCF calculation.
-Please make sure to read the section on the :ref:`native DF-MP2 implementation<DFMP2>`, which does not depend on the integral approximation in SCF.
+MP2 calculations can be performed in PySCF with or without density fitting, depending on the initial SCF calculation.

+Note also the existence of a :ref:`native DF-MP2 implementation<DFMP2>`, which does not depend on the integral approximation in SCF, and which is significantly faster than the default implementation of MP2 with density fitting.

 A simple example (see :source:`examples/mp/00-simple_mp2.py`) of running an MP2 calculation is